OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 range.setValues(someLargeValues);
 ```

 If `someLargeValues` is larger than Excel for the web can handle, the `setValues()` call fails.
 The script then also fails with a [runtime error](../testing/troubleshooting.md#runtime-errors).
-You may wish to handle this condition in your code.
-You could either customize the error message (the first of the following two snippets) or break up the update into smaller units (the second snippet). `try...catch` lets you handle this in the script, rather than showing the default error to whoever is using your script.
+The `try...catch` statement lets your script recognize this condition, without immediately ending the script and showing the default error.

+One approach for giving the script user a better experience is to present them a custom error message.
+The following snippet shows a `try...catch` statement logging more error information to better help the reader.

 ```TypeScript
 try {